 To fancy it up a bit, a pan sauce can be made with the browned bits and juices left in the pan by adding some broth or wine.
 You may add other seasonings like Dijon mustard or more butter, shallots, or other spices.
 Whisk together and serve with the slices of tenderloin.

 We usually serve with hot vegetables like Roasted Asparagus, Baked Green Beans with Bacon, or Parmesan Roasted Cauliflower.
-Add in some Roasted Baby Potatoes or Dinner Rolls.
+Add in some Roasted Baby Potatoes or Easy Dinner Rolls.

 While pork is "the other white meat," for wine, we usually skip white wine and go for a millet or cabernet.